BradRobin/Ventura-Bus-Reservation-System/README.md

 Usage

-Ventura bus system can be used in any bus company looking for a system to manage their bus, schedules and customer preferences,
+Ventura bus system can be used in any bus company looking for a system to manage their bus, schedules and customer preferences, When you want to cancel a booking the program will prompt you for a password the password is Ventura.

 Features